roe-dl/weewx-skyfield-almanac/README.md

 ### Date and time

 Date and time values do not require a heavenly body.
-They refer to the location on earth that `$almanac` is bound to.
+They refer to the location on Earth that `$almanac` is bound to.
 You can specify the location by parameters to `$almanac`.
 If you do not set them, the location of the station is used.